filiph/simpleverse/README.md

 # simpleverse

+#### This program won the 2018 LyriX Competition, part of the [Creative Turing Test](http://bregman.dartmouth.edu/turingtests/competition2018) organized at Dartmouth College.

 A simple program that is procedurally generating short poems.
 Example output:

 > It's the reason why I retired.<br>